Impaired fasting glucose (IFG) or impaired glucose tolerance (IGT) or borderline diabetes are the other names of prediabetes.

 What are the warning signs of prediabetes?
 Warning signs of prediabetes are frequent urination, too much thirst, and unusual hunger.

 What is the difference between prediabetes and type 2 diabetes?

-Slowly over time prediabetes may progress towards full-blown diabetes type 2.
-Type 2 diabetes is the pancreas inability to produce enough insulin or body cells is not fully responding to the insulin that leads to increased blood glucose level called diabetes type 2.
+Slowly over time, prediabetes may progress towards full-blown diabetes type 2.
+Type 2 diabetes is the pancreas inability to produce enough insulin or body cells is not adequately responding to the insulin that leads to increased blood glucose level.

 What causes prediabetes?
 What are the risk factors of prediabetes?